joshau124/joshau124.github.io/projects/gpa-calculator.md

 While this project is very basic, it was my first use of coding to solve a real world problem.
 I had lots of setbacks, as I had never worked with this scale project before.
 Eventually, I taught myself the necessary skills to successfully complete this program, learning a lot on the way.
 The most this program taught me was how to look at a problem that needs to be solved.
 While it is helpful to know how to code, it doesn't help if a programmer doesn't know how to apply those skills in a real life environment.

-Here is some code that displays how I accepted inputs from the user
+Here is some code that displays how the calculator accepted inputs from the user

 ```cpp
 byte ADCRead(byte ch)